Nano ASP.NET SaaS Boilerplate

 • Account routes – the current user profile.

-The Template Resources routes are divided into two groups Base UI and Extended UI.
-Base UI are the basic Boostrap components like buttons and tabs.
-These don’t need any extra code to function.
-Extended UI are the third-party components, icons, and dashboard sample.
+Template Resources routes are grouped as Base UI or Extended UI.
+Base UI contains basic Bootstrap components while Extended UI contains third-party components, icons, and the sample dashboard.

 • Auth store – contains functions for login, forgot password, reset password and logout